TharunBalaji2004/Team-Perceptron-ML-Hackathon/README.md

 ## Project Description

 *Real Time Air Quality Monitoring & Weather Forecasting System* is a novel project for real-time monitoring and forecasting of air quality and weather conditions.
-The system uses various weather parameters of a specified location and consists of a trained ML model for predicting air quality index(AQI) remarks from air quality parameters.
+The system uses various weather parameters of a specified location and consists of a trained ML model for predicting Air Quality Index(AQI) remarks from air quality parameters.

 The project aims to: